cloudfoundry-community/cf-table/README.md

 # CF Table
-Simple cli for show the results from `cf curl` in a table.
+Simple cli to show the results from `cf curl` in a table.

 ## Installation